Transportation & Distribution

 - Located at the geographic centre of North America, Winnipeg is at the hub of several major continental and global transportation routes.

 - Winnipeg is a 24-hour drive to a population greater than 100 million.

-- Winnipeg is one of only two Canadian cities with three Class 1 railways—CN, CP and BNSF.
+- Winnipeg is one of only two western Canadian cities with three Class 1 railways—CN, CP and BNSF.

 - Canadian Pacific Railway and Canadian National Railway operate intermodal terminals in Winnipeg.